DePierre/iptime_utils/README.md

 ## Configuration File Extraction/Re-packing

-The python script `ipTIME_config.py` can extract/re-pack the configuration backup downloaded from the ipTIME (tested on n704) router interface.
+The python script `ipTIME_config.py` can extract/re-pack the configuration backup file downloaded from the ipTIME router's web interface (tested on n704).

 Example: